zkhechadoorian/Movie-Recommendation-System/README.md

 **Purpose:**

 * Applies Ridge Regression to estimate user ratings using a linear model and regularization.
+The algorithm employes Alternating Least Squares (ALS) factorization, which decomposes the sparse user-movie rating matrix into separate user and movie matrices whose shapes are determined by a tunable number of latent features.
+The multiplication of these two matrices results in a user-movie matrix that stores predicted values.
+Unlike the previous algorithm, CF, the ALS factorization enables a continuous range of predictions rather than predictions that are strictly mutiples of 0.5.

 **How to Run:**